 - Adults: 60-90 gallons, 48″ x 18″ x 24″

-When it comes to the layout, length and width are more important than height (since bearded dragons usually aren’t avid climbers, unnecessarily tall talks are kind of “wasted” space.
+When it comes to the layout, length and width are more important than height.
+Since bearded dragons usually aren’t avid climbers, unnecessarily tall talks are kind of “wasted” space.

 If you decide to put together a DIY out of wood, make sure that you watch your temperature levels.

 Wood tends to retain heat better than glass, so temperatures may sit a little higher than you would expect.